compujuckel/ZigbeeOtaExtractor/README.md

 A Zigbee sniffer is required to get the packet capture.
 Follow [this guide](https://www.zigbee2mqtt.io/advanced/zigbee/04_sniff_zigbee_traffic.html) to get started.
 **If your device needs an install code, you'll have to derive a link key using AES-MMO first.**
+For convenience, I've written a small tool to do that [here](https://jsfiddle.net/p7yroctn/).

 This tool requires an installed [.NET 7 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/7.0/runtime).